PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Write the name of the author or authors using this tag.

-### Cache-Control

-The value of this tag will be used when returning the document over an HTTP interface.
-The value will be literally used as a `Cache-control`
-HTTP header value of the generated HTML contents.
-Together with the [Vary](#vary) meta-tag they provide a means to control how the generated page will be cached.

-**Note**: If the markdown page is dynamic, and no `Cache-Control` metadata header is present, the following HTTP header will be added
-automatically:

-	Cache-Control: max-age=0, no-cache, no-store

-If the markdown page is static, and no `Cache-Control` tag is present, the following will be used:

-	Cache-Control: no-transform,public,max-age=86400,s-maxage=86400

 ### Copyright

 Allows you to provide a link to a copyright statement.